Ensuring your jewellery is safe from the insurer- don't be underinsured

 While you’re at it, you should also photograph each piece of jewellery, and particularly any discerning features such as scratches or engravings to help the police identify it, as there’s always a chance it could be recovered.

 So this Christmas, don’t get caught out.
-If the worst should happen and you’re the victim of an awful burglary (or even fire, flood damage, whatever the disaster), then at least you really will have peace of mind that everything is ok with your insurance.
+If the worst should happen and you’re the victim of an awful burglary (or even fire, flood damage, whatever the disaster), then at least you really will have peace of mind that all’s ok with your insurance.